 There is no achievement without effort.
 That is the first principle.
-God saved Noah from the flood, but first Noah had to build the ark.
-God promised Abraham the land, but first he had to buy the cave of Machpelah in which to bury Sarah.
+God saved Noah from the Flood, but first Noah had to build the Ark.
+God promised Abraham the land, but first he had to buy the Cave of Machpelah in which to bury Sarah.
 God promised the Israelites the land, but they had to fight the battles.
 Joseph became a leader, as he dreamed he would.
 But first he had to hone his practical and administrative skills, first in Potiphar’s house, then in prison.
 Even when God assures us that something will happen, it will not happen without our effort.
 A Divine promise is not a substitute for human responsibility.
 To the contrary, it is a call to responsibility.

 Those who have achieved great things have often had this unusual combination of characteristics.
 On the one hand they work hard.
-They labour, they practice, they strive.
+They labour, they practise, they strive.
 On the other, they know that it will not be their hand alone that writes the script.
 It is not our efforts alone that decide the outcome.
 So we pray, and God answers our prayers – but not always when or how we expected.
-(And of course, sometimes the answer is No).
+(And of course, sometimes the answer is ‘No’.)

 The Talmud (Niddah 70b) says it simply.
-It asks, What should you do to become rich?
-It answers: work hard and behave honestly.
+It asks: What should you do to become rich?
+It answers: Work hard and behave honestly.
 But, says the Talmud, many have tried this and did not become rich.
 Back comes the answer: You must pray to God from whom all wealth comes.
 In which case, asks the Talmud, why work hard?
 Because, answers the Talmud: The one without the other is insufficient.
 We need both: human effort and Divine favour.
-We have to be, in a certain sense, patient and impatient: impatient with ourselves but patient in waiting for God to bless our endeavours.
+We have to be, in a certain sense, patient and impatient – impatient with ourselves but patient in waiting for God to bless our endeavours.